KevinChuaKw/basics-of-backend-1/readme.txt

 14. app.use(express.static("public")); is very important for taking static files

+15. In the hbs file, when we tag the div, 'id' and 'class' are ignored.
+Only the 'name' is picked up thats why we use 'name' more

 Depending on the view point request and response will be information from the client that is needed